Branding + Logo DesignFor Caitlin Pyle

-Logo and Branding Design for a Small Business
+Branding and Logo Design for a Self-Made Millionaire

-Caitlin Pyle teaches other entrepreneurs how to learn skills and build the businesses they want.
+Caitlin Pyle teaches other entrepreneurs how to get out of their own way, learn skills, and build businesses that give them financial freedom.

 Having marketable skills is necessary for a service-based business.
 Our goal was to create branding and a logo design that was relatable, clean, minimalistic, and versatile.